-ICP 9 Supervisory Review and Reporting 12
+ICP 9 Supervisory Review and Reporting

-The supervisor takes a risk-based approach to supervision that uses both off-site monitoring and on-site inspections to examine the business of each insurer, evaluate its condition, risk profile and conduct, the quality and effectiveness of its corporate governance and its compliance with relevant legislation and supervisory requirements.
+The supervisor uses off-site monitoring and on-site inspections to: examine the business of each insurer; evaluate its financial condition, conduct of business, corporate governance framework and overall risk profile; and assess its compliance with relevant legislation and supervisory requirements.
 The supervisor obtains the necessary information to conduct effective supervision of insurers and evaluate the insurance market.